-The current console generation is winding down, and talk about Sony's PS5 continues to heat up.
+The next console generation is just over a year away, and the PS5 rumors are starting to heat up.
 Sony has already confirmed the name and release window of its next-generation console is in development, and even let a few official specs slip ahead of an eventual reveal.
 But there's still plenty we don't know, which is why we're compiling all of the PS5 rumors we're hearing right here.

 Latest PS5 News and Rumors (October 2019)